ScalablePixelStreaming/APIs/docs/instance-customisation/overview.md

-## What is Instance Customisation
+## Instance customisation

-Scalable Pixel Streaming provides you with the option to configure and **deploy your own instance customisation plugins**, providing you with the ability to customise certain aspects of your Scalable Pixel Streaming application **as they are requested**.
-The benefit to deploying your own instance customisation plugin is that you can change your Scalable Pixel Streaming application at **runtime**.
+Scalable Pixel Streaming provides users with an option to configure and **deploy their own instance plugins**, customising certain aspects of their Scalable Pixel Streaming at **runtime**.

-The instance customisation plugin API sends the ****Instance ID****, ****Player ID****, ****Plugin Options**** and ****Runtime Options**** as part of the `UpdateRuntimeOptionsRequest` request and responds with a version of the `RuntimeOptions`.
+The instance customisation plugin API sends the **Instance ID**, **Player ID**, **Plugin Options**, and **Runtime Options** as part of the `UpdateRuntimeOptionsRequest` request and responds with a version of the `RuntimeOptions`.

-### What is the difference between Application and Instance customisation?
+### What is the difference between application customisation and instance customisation?

 Applications can be configured with many of the same options that are available through an instance customisation plugin.
-The difference is that an Application’s options are applied to **every instance of that Application**, whereas instance customisation plugin's **allow instance configuration on a per user level** and even **allow an end user to influence your instance configuration**.
+The difference is that application options are applied to **every instance of that application**, whereas instance customisation plugins allow instance configuration on a per-user level and can even allow an end user to influence the instance configuration.

-It is entirely up to you how you choose to customise your instances, these could range from things like map selection, attaching storage volumes to your instance based on a user account, etc.
+It is entirely up to you how you choose to customise your instances, for example, you could add map selection, attach storage volumes to the instance based on a user account, etc.